wltechblog/apacheblock/README.md

 1. **Initialization**:
    - Creates a custom iptables chain for managing blocks
+   - Loads IP whitelist entries from the specified file
-   - Loads whitelist entries from the specified file
+   - Loads domain whitelist entries from the specified file
    - Automatically adds local IP addresses to the whitelist
    - Loads the blocklist from a JSON file and applies it to the firewall
    - Starts a socket server for client communication